 - Functions Available in Each Shooting Mode (p.
-180) With the Review function, you can change the length of time images show on the LCD monitor after shooting, or set it so they do not show at all (p.
-47).
+180) You can change the length of time images show on the LCD monitor after shooting, or set it so they do not show at all (p.
+48).

 Reviewing an Image Right after Shooting